genomeud/SRA-ome/README.md

 See also: https://www.ncbi.nlm.nih.gov/sra/docs/submitmeta/

 ### NCBI Taxonomy
-The NCBI Taxonomy contains all the taxonomy known and accepted by NCBI.
+The NCBI Taxonomy contains all the taxonomy known and accepted by NCBI.<br>
 It is useful to know all the ancestors and the descendants of a taxon, his rank ecc.

 NB1: In the first version of the database each taxon was identified only by his TaxonID.